 Jeremy’s musical training started from a young age as Head Chorister at St. Paul’s Cathedral and went on to study at the Junior Guildhall School of Music and the Royal Northern College of Music, winning numerous prizes at both.

-As an orchestrator and conductor recent work with Paul Englishby includes, 'The Musketeers' (BBC), 'Witness for the Prosecution' (BBC), 'Decline and Fall' (BBC), 'A Royal Night Out' (dir.
-Julian Jarrold) and his work with Murray Gold including 'Life Story' (BBC) and 'Doctor Who' (BBC).
+As an orchestrator and conductor recent work with Paul Englishby includes, ‘Queens of Mystery’, 'The Musketeers' (Series 2 & 3 BBC), 'Witness for the Prosecution' (BBC), 'Decline and Fall' (BBC), 'A Royal Night Out' (dir.
+Julian Jarrold) and his work with Murray Gold including 'The Musketeers' (Series 1 BBC), 'Life Story' (BBC) and 'Doctor Who' (BBC).

 He has also worked closely with Joby Talbot on numerous projects including 'Psychoville' (BBC), 'Hunky Dory' (dir.
 Marc Evans), 'Alice’s Adventures in Wonderland' (ROH), and 'Tide Harmonic' (Signum Records).
 In 2016, he orchestrated and conducted Joby’s score for Universal/Illumination’s hit film, 'Sing!', (dir.
 Garth Jennings) and ‘Out of Shadowland’, a new live Musical show for Disney Sea, Tokyo.